Mira0507/uniprot_api/README.md

 ```

-One of the straightforward ways would be to add a column for protein size corresponding to each Uniprot ID using the function `read_protein_size`, as shown here:
+The function `read_protein_size()` returning a numeric vector for protein length could be used to add a new column for protein size corresponding to each Uniprot.

 ```r